-Subject + will + have + participle form of verb + (object(s))Home owner's equity will have arrived at a higher value when the recession slows down.
+Subject + will + have + participle form of verb + (object(s))The gold standard will have to be revalued by the time the national debt is balanced.

-Subject + will + not + have + participle form of verb + (object(s))Analysts fear that the Administration's monetary policy will not have had a positive impact by the end of the fiscal year.
+Subject + will + not + have + participle form of verb + (object(s))The United State will not have a new monetary policy before the end of the congressional session.

 (Question Word) + will + subject + have + participle form of verb?How will they have reacted if the final balance becomes zero next moth?